Data-driven Acceleration of MPC with Guarantees: Considerations on Algorithm

 \emph{Iteration and stopping.} At iteration $t$, we traverse all current leaves of $\mathrm{Tree}(t)$ and apply the acceptance/refinement rule to each leaf; the current iteration $t$ ends once all leaves have been processed.
 The procedure terminates in stage (a) as soon as the resulting tree is one-step feasible.
 For stage (b), the algorithm terminates when either the evaluation budget is exhausted, i.e., $N-K<3^n$, or every leaf in current $\mathrm{Tree}(t)$ is already $\beta$-optimal policy.

-In stage (b), if the remaining budget $N-K$ is insufficient to refine all non–$\beta$-optimalleaves in $\mathrm{Tree}(t)$, we refine only $\left\lfloor \frac{N-K}{3^n} \right\rfloor$ leaves—specifically, those with the largest relative error bounds $\mathrm{RErr}_{k,j}$ as defined in~\eqref{eq:err}. \begin{remark}[Cover a regular domain (Assumption \ref{assu:15}).]
+In stage (b), if the remaining budget $N-K$ is insufficient to refine all non–$\beta$-optimal leaves in $\mathrm{Tree}(t)$, we refine only $\left\lfloor \frac{N-K}{3^n} \right\rfloor$ leaves—specifically, those with the largest relative error bounds. \begin{remark}[Cover a regular domain (Assumption \ref{assu:15}).]
 In Assumption \ref{assu:15}, we assume $\mathbb{X}$ is a regular hypercube to ensure a uniform grid to cover $\mathbb{X}$ without overlapping or omission.
 This assumption here is just to ease the clarfication of our presentation on Algorithm \ref{alg:2}.
 The Algorithm \ref{alg:2} could be extend to any shape of $\mathbb{X}$ easily by consider a feasible outer cover $\mathbb{X}_0$ ($\forall \bx\in\mathbb{X}_0,\,J(\bx,\varepsilon)<+\infty$) constructed by non-overlapping same radius $\ell_{\infty}$-balls. \end{remark}